5 min read

 Back then, movies, music, and musicals felt like a religion; they were my first taste of magic and the ultimate emotional escape.

-I can’t pinpoint exactly the first time I saw The Wizard of Oz, but I remember the ritual vividly.
-That once-a-year event involved popcorn in a bowl bigger than a toddler tub and my mother ceremoniously wheeling the TV into my bedroom.
+I don’t remember exactly when I first saw The Wizard of Oz, but I vividly recall the ritual we used to have back then.
+That once-a-year event involved popcorn in a bowl bigger than a baby tub, and my mother would ceremoniously wheel the TV into my bedroom.

-Movies weren’t something I merely watched; I lost myself in their sanctuary.
-You did too, admit it.
+Movies weren’t something I merely watched; I lost myself in them.
+You probably did too, admit it.
+I still do, sometimes.

-But overall, that full-body, heart-wrenching, “I’m not okay for the rest of the day” kind of immersion has…faded.
+But for me, that full-body, heart-wrenching, “I’m not okay” kind of immersion has been harder to achieve.
 So naturally, I’m asking: What changed?

 Me?
 Hollywood?